aseelalmutari/MINI-PROJECT2/README.md

 Output

-The script prints the shapes of:
+The script prints matrix shapes at every stage to ensure correct dimensions throughout the transformation process.

-X

-W

-b

-means

-stds

-X_standardized

-Y

-Y_normalized

-This ensures dimensional compatibility across the transformation pipeline.